EECS3311F25/fridge_finder/doc/sprint0/PB.md

 ## Personas

 Students and/or families with limited budget and small storage space aming to avoid duplicates/find simple recipes and avoid expiry dates.
+- 3 specific personas are listed in personas.pdf

 ## User Stories